Where to Learn Spanish in Buenos Aires: The 6 Best Schools for Immersive Learning

 Now that you’re convinced that Buenos Aires has the right program for you, it’s time to take the plunge and go total immersion in the Latin American version of Paris!

-A fabulous city, incredible cultural attractions and a slough of language learning options makes this a prime destination for learning Spanish!
+A fabulous city, incredible cultural attractions and a slough of language-learning options make this a prime destination for learning Spanish!

 ¡Buena suerte!
 (Good luck!)